Showing posts with label Richard Benjamin. Show all posts

 WHAT I LOVE ABOUT THIS FILM

-All the characters are such phonies harboring ulterior motives behind everything word and action, it’s clear any number of games are already well underway long before Clinton bullies everyone into participating in what he calls “The Shelia Green Memorial Gossip Game.”
-Once the game gets underway, it becomes harder and harder to know who to believe, whom to trust, or who’s reality is pulling the narrative strings.
+All the characters are such phonies harboring ulterior motives behind every word and action; it’s clear any number of games are already well underway long before Clinton bullies everyone into participating in what he calls “The Shelia Green Memorial Gossip Game.”
+Once the game gets underway, it becomes harder and harder to know who to believe, whom to trust, or whose reality is pulling the narrative strings.

 Elaborate Clues Are Part of the Game